brilliantlabsAR/docs/frame/lua.md

 ### Camera

 The camera capability of Frame allows for capturing and downloading of single JPEG images over Bluetooth.
 The sensor's full resolution is 1280x720 pixels in portrait orientation, however only square images up to 720x720 pixels can be captured at a time.
 The user can select which portion of the sensor's window is captured using the `pan` control.
 Additionally, the resolution of the capture can be cropped to either 360x360, 240x240 or 180x180 by using the `zoom` function.
-Smaller resolutions will increase the quality of the image returned, and additionally, the `quality` factor can be reduced to decrease the image file size, and increase download speeds.
+Smaller resolutions will increase the image quality, however the `quality` factor can be reduced to decrease the image file size, and increase download speeds of the image over Bluetooth.

 | API&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;| Description |
 |:---------|:------------|